jamesrgregg/servas-app/troubleshooting.md

    - Added proper database connection environment variables

 2. **Environment Setup**
    - Created dynamic `.env` file with all required variables
+   _Note: Need to remove this as the volume mount where the file is written is not used_
    - Set correct file permissions (644)
    - Included `SESSION_DRIVER=file` setting